 East Nassau is a tiny village located in the state of New York.
 With a population of 516 people and just one neighborhood, East Nassau is the 864th largest community in New York.
-East Nassau has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in East Nassau was built prior to World War II, making it one of the older and more historic villages in the country.

 East Nassau is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, East Nassau is a village of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in East Nassau who work in sales jobs (15.23%), management occupations (13.99%), and office and administrative support (8.23%).